agnesoft/adev/style_guide.md

 -   every project must have a [design.md](#design) (and should start with it)
 -   every project must have a [readme.md](#readme)

-### Project Design

--   use markdown
--   always provide table of contents
--   the purpose of the design is to provide guidance during implementation and when the project code is being investigated in the future
--   every design must have 4 sections:
-    -   **problem**: what is the project trying to solve?
-    -   **requirements**: what are the features the project should have?
-    -   **existing solutions**: why the existing solutions do not meet the requirements?
-    -   **design**: how do we solve the problem and meet the requirements?
--   design should focus on high level overview - overall architecture, description of flows, components, usage etc.
--   keep it alive - design does not need to be perfect, it will diverge as the implementation evolves
-    -   **always update or delete sections that are not correct or relevant anymore**

 ### Project Readme

 -   use markdown